Whessoe: History

-Background – W. and A. Kitching
+Kitchings and I'Anson

 The Whessoe Company traces its origins back to an iron foundry shop founded in 1790.
-The family business was inherited by William Kitching (d.
-1850) and Alfred Kitchin (1808–1882), both Quakers, who established the Hope Town Foundry in Darlington in 1832.
+That family business was inherited by William Kitching (d.
+1850) and Alfred Kitching (1808–1882), both Quakers, who established the Hope Town Foundry in Darlington in 1832.

-Both William and Alfred Kitching were on the board of the Stockton and Darlington Railway, as well as being shareholders or its subsidiaries. and the company built several locomotives for the company, including subcontracted manufacturing and repair work from Timothy Hackworth.
-0-6-0 Hackworth designed "Tory" class locomotive "Derwent", built 1845 is preserved as part of the National collection.
+Both William and Alfred Kitching were on the board of the Stockton and Darlington Railway, as well as being shareholders.
+They built several locomotives for the railway, including subcontracted manufacturing and repair work from Timothy Hackworth.
+1845 built, Hackworth designed, Tory class Derwent is preserved in the National Railway Museum collection.

-In 1860 the 'Hope Town Foundry' site was sold to the Stockton and Darlington Railway allowing the S&DR to extend its own site (see Hopetown Carriage Works), the works and equipment was moved to another site (later known as the Whessoe Foundry) also in Darlington.
-In 1861 A. Kitching was recorded as employing 45 people.
+In 1860, the Stockton and Darlington Railway purchased the 'Hope Town Foundry' site to extend its Hopetown Carriage Works and the Kitching business relocated to Whessoe Foundry also in Darlington.
+In 1861, A Kitching was recorded as employing 45 people.

-The business passed from the Kitchings to their cousin Charles I'anson.
-The term 'Whessoe Foundry' was first applied to Charles Ianson & Company in the 1860s, the name Whessoe being a locality name applied to the foundry.
+The business passed from the Kitchings to their cousin Charles I'Anson.
+The term 'Whessoe Foundry' was first applied to Charles I'Anson & Company in the 1860s, the name Whessoe being a locality name applied to the foundry.

 From 1850 to 1890 the company expanded into the manufacture of steel structures, cranes, and gas works equipment.
 In 1881 the company became a limited liability company.

 Whessoe Foundry Company

-In 1890 the Whessoe Foundry Company Limited was formed, and in 1920 the company was publicly listed on the London Stock Exchange as Whessoe Foundry and Engineering Co Ltd, Shell acquired 51% of the shares.
-From 1890 onwards the company became focused on equipment for the gas and oil industries, such as gas holders, as well as making tunnel linings for underground railways, and later expanded into equipment for the nuclear and petrochemical industries.
+In 1890 the Whessoe Foundry Company Limited was formed, and in 1920 the company was listed on the London Stock Exchange as Whessoe Foundry and Engineering Co Ltd, Shell acquired 51% of the shares.

-Throughout this period the Heavy Engineering Divisions were major contractors in nuclear power, being involved with the design and construction of reactor vessels for most British stations from Calder Hall to the AGR (Advanced gas-cooler reactors) at Hunterston B and Hinkley B.
+From 1890 onwards the company mainly manufactured equipment for the gas and oil industries, such as gas holders.
+It also made linings for underground railway tunnels and later, equipment for the nuclear and petrochemical plants.
+Whessoe designed and constructed reactor vessels for power stations including Calder Hall and advanced gas-cooler reactors at Hunterston B and Hinkley B.

 Whessoe LGA

-Whessoe LGA Gas Technology retained its headquarters in Darlington, no longer with a factory but with construction operations worldwide in cryogenic and LT storage.
-This company was owned by the German company Preussag Noell, then bought by Skanska and later (2008) brought under Arabic ownership.
-In 2013, it was acquired by Korean conglomerate Samsung C&T Corporation and restructured as Whessoe Engineering Ltd.
+Whessoe's business supplying low temperature gas storage equipment remained in Darlington, successively owned by Preussag Noell, Skanska and Al Rushaid.
+In 2013, it was acquired by Samsung C&T Corporation as Whessoe Engineering Ltd.

 Whessoe Varec

-In 1997 Endress+Hauser acquired Whessoe Varec.
+In 1997 Endress+Hauser acquired the Whessoe Varec instrumentation business.